NAlexPear/dotfiles/README.md

 To symlink these files to the proper locations, use `link.sh`.

-Linux distros with `systemd` are assumed, and no dependency resolution is attempted.
+Linux distros running `wayland`-based compositors are assumed for most dependencies, and no dependency resolution is attempted.
 You will probably want to install the following for the best experience:

 `bat`
 `diffsitter`